-From 1 July 2019, the supplementary guidance on Reporting of Serious Breaches of Good Clinical Practice (GCP) or the Protocol for Trials involving Therapeutic Goods should be read alongside the Australian Code for the responsible Conduct of Research (2018) (the Code) and the Guide to Managing and investigating Potential Breaches of the Code (2018)
+From 1 July 2019, the supplementary guidance on Reporting of Serious Breaches of Good Clinical Practice (GCP) or the Protocol for Trials involving Therapeutic Goods should be read alongside the Australian Code for the responsible Conduct of Research (2018) (the Code) and the Guide to Managing and Investigating Potential Breaches of the Code (2018) (PDF 530 KB)

 * The name of the 'Clinical Trial Exemption (CTX) scheme' changed to the 'Clinical Trial Approval (CTA) scheme' in 2020.
 This change was instigated to more accurately reflect the nature of the scheme under the Therapeutic Goods Act 1989.
 References in linked documents to CTX should now be interpreted as references to CTA.